qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 more properties in the map :guilabel:`Item Properties` tab.

 To move layers within the map element, select the map element, click the
-|mActionMoveItemContent| :sup:`Move item content` icon and move the layers within
+|moveItemContent| :sup:`Move item content` icon and move the layers within
 the map item frame with the left mouse button.

 .. _`composer_main_properties`: